ietf-wg-acme/acme/draft-ietf-acme-acme.md

 ## Equivalence of JWKs

-At several points in the protocol, it is necessary for the server to compare one key to another in JWK form.
-In performing these comparisons, the server SHOULD consider two JWKs to be equal if they have the same "kty" value and contain identical values in the fields used in the computation of a JWK thumbprint for that key type:
+At several points in the protocol, it is necessary for the server to determine whether two JWK objects represent the same key.
+In performing these checks, the server SHOULD consider two JWKs to match if and only if they have the same "kty" value and contain identical values in the fields used in the computation of a JWK thumbprint for that key type:

 * "RSA": "n", "e"
 * "EC": "crv", "x", "y"